ASPP/pelita/doc/source/info.rst

 <http://www.opensource.org/licenses/BSD-2-Clause>`_.
 A copy of the license is included with the source, in the file ``COPYING``.

-For compatibility with Python 2.6, we ship a copy of the `argparse
-<http://docs.python.org/library/argparse.html>`_ module from Python 2.7.
-The
-code is stored in ``pelita/compat/argparse.py`` and is made available as ``pelita.compat.argparse``.
-It's licensed under the terms of the `Python License <http://docs.python.org/license.html>`_.
-Copyright and history information for the module is included in the file ``COPYING``.

 To generate API documentation from the docstring we ship a copy of the `numpydoc
 <http://pypi.python.org/pypi/numpydoc>`_ sphinx extension in
 ``doc/sphinxext/numpydoc``.
 Numpydoc is licensed under various licenses, see the